 - Obtain data on signs of student learning and engagement in their classroom

 Ongoing Learning Evaluation

 An ongoing learning evaluation (O.L.E.) allows you to better understand the successes and struggles your students are having in your class.
-Should you request facilitated course feedback, you will work with a consultant from AED to arrange a thirty minute window during one of your courses for the consultant to meet with your students.
+Should you request facilitated course feedback, you will work with a consultant from AED to arrange a thirty-minute window during one of your courses for the consultant to meet with your students.
 During these thirty minutes, you will leave your classroom and the consultant will facilitate a session aimed at constructively critiquing the learning happening in your classroom.
-Afterwards, you’ll meet with the consultant to debrief.
+Afterward, you’ll meet with the consultant to debrief.
 The ultimate objective of this non-evaluative meeting is to celebrate the positives and brainstorm strategies that might address student concerns.